Flagship SystemResearch PrototypeActiveSimulation Infrastructure

 Research Scope

-Part of the Flagship Identity Triangle of Deep Bound Research, alongside Ex1 and Plateau.
+One of the five core flagship systems of Deep Bound Research, alongside Ex1, Plateau, StrongHold, and Cerberus.
 Boundary embodies the “test” dimension.

 Scenario specification engine